Mikdown/LOTTERY_QP/README.md

 # Lottery-Picker
-### Lottery-Picker is a data analysis project which is designed to identify whether atmospheric conditions at the time and place of the drawing have any affect on the winning numbers drawn.
-By importing, cleaning, and transforming all historic lottery(MegaMillions) winning number data available and ten years of meteoroligical data for the drawing site(Atlanta, GA.) a comparison analysis is done.
-This establishes a baseline for future enhancements such as:
+### Lottery-Picker is a data analysis project which is designed to identify whether atmospheric conditions at the time and place of the drawing have any affect on the numbers drawn.
+By importing, cleaning, and transforming all historic lottery(MegaMillions) drawing data available and ten years of meteoroligical data for the drawing site(Atlanta, GA.) a comparison analysis is derived.
-   1. Inclusion of other data types, e.g., geophysical, astonomical, etc...
-   2. Development of functions, e.g., enhanced quick-pick, web UI, etc...
-   3. Addition of lottories other than MegaMillions.

 ### The following project feature requirements are met:
    - Requirement - Annotate your code with markdown cells in Jupyter Notebook, write clear code comments, and have a well-written README.md.
 Tidy up your notebook, and make sure you don’t have any empty cells or incomplete cells that don’t do anything.
 Make sure it’s all functional before your final github commit.